Pearson BTEC HND in Applied Biology

 Level 2 Double Award in Principles and Applications of Applied Science

-The Level 2 Extended Certificate in Applied Science provides students with a solid foundation in Biology, Chemistry and Physics.
+The Level 2 Double Award in Applied Science provides students with a solid foundation in Biology, Chemistry and Physics.